Universal classroom management strategies

 Peer teaching activities, such as pairing students together as reading buddies, can be especially beneficial for students who suffer from low confidence and poor interpersonal skills.

 Authoritative research states tutors improve self-esteem and interpersonal skills by giving feedback.
-Tutees realize these benefits by asking questions and receiving immediate clarification.
+Tutees realize benefits because they can ask questions and receive immediate clarification.
 A later study of at-risk students echoes these advantages.
 Although you should spend time teaching peer tutors how to properly communicate with tutees, you’ll likely find the benefits are worth the work.

 20. Gamify personal learning plans